shobrook/syntaxis/README.md

 Saplings identifies `tensor` as an attribute of `torch`, then follows the object as it's passed into `composed_func`.
 Because saplings has an understanding of how `composed_func` is defined, it can capture the `T` and `sum` sub-attributes.

 While saplings can track object flow through many complex paths in a program, I haven't tested every edge case, and there are some situations where saplings produces inaccurate trees.
-Here are all the failure modes I'm aware of (and currently working on fixing):
+Below is a list of all the failure modes I'm aware of (and currently working on fixing).
+If you discover a bug or missing feature that isn't listed here, please create an issue for it so I can add it to this list and work on fixing it.

 ### Data Structures

-As of right now, `saplings` can't track _assignments_ to comprehensions, generator expressions, dictionaries, lists, tuples, or sets.
+As of right now, saplings can't track _assignments_ to comprehensions, generator expressions, dictionaries, lists, tuples, or sets.
 It can, however, track object flow _inside_ these data structures.
 For example, consider the following:

 <p align="center">
   <img width="75%" src="data_structures.png" />